bassosimone/lfspackages/README.md

 Note how the `__pkg_deps` bash array lists the dependencies and how the `__pkg_link_dirs` tells [bin/pkg_link](bin/pkg_link) which directories of the installed package contains files to symlink into `/opt`.
+We are instructing core libraries to recursively symlink any file inside the `bin`, `opt`, and `share` directories of the package installation directory, i.e., `/opt/package/pass-1.7.4`.